 - d.
 Composite Federal Share.
-The Composite Federal Share is the ratio calculated by dividing the sum total of FFP received by the state on actual demonstration expenditures during the 5-year approval period, as reported on the forms listed in paragraph 55(d), by total computable demonstration expenditures for the same period as reported on the same forms.
+The Composite Federal Share is the ratio calculated by dividing the sum total of FFP received by the state on actual demonstration expenditures during the 5-year approval period, as reported on the forms listed in paragraph 54(d), by total computable demonstration expenditures for the same period as reported on the same forms.
 Should the demonstration be terminated prior to the end of the 5-year approval period (see paragraphs 9, 10, and 12), the Composite Federal Share will be determined based on actual expenditures for the period in which the demonstration was active.
-For the purpose of interim monitoring of budget neutrality, a reasonable estimate of Composite Federal Share may be used. - 65.
+For the purpose of interim monitoring of budget neutrality, a reasonable estimate of Composite Federal Share may be used. - 63.
 Future Adjustments to the Budget Neutrality Expenditure Limit.
 CMS reserves the right to adjust the budget neutrality expenditure limit to be consistent with enforcement of impermissible provider payments, health care related taxes, new federal statutes, or policy interpretations implemented through letters, memoranda, or regulations with respect to the provision of services covered under HIP.

-- 66. Enforcement of Budget Neutrality.
-CMS shall enforce budget neutrality over the life of the demonstration rather than on an annual basis, by combining the annual limits calculated following paragraph 64 into lifetime limits for the demonstration.
+- 64. Enforcement of Budget Neutrality.
+CMS shall enforce budget neutrality over the life of the demonstration rather than on an annual basis, by combining the annual limits calculated following paragraph 62 into lifetime limits for the demonstration.
 The following describes how budget neutrality will be enforced. - a.
-Test A consists of application of the combined annual Limits A to demonstration spending reported on the following schedules, as defined in paragraph 55(d) and 55(f): "HHW Caretakers," "HHW Children," "HHW Pregnant Women," "HIP Adults," "ESP Adults Adm." - b.
-Test B consists of application of the combined annual Limits B to demonstration spending reported on the "HIP Caretakers" and "ESP Caretakers Adm" schedule. - c.
+Test A consists of application of the combined annual Limits A to demonstration spending reported on the following schedules, as defined in paragraph 54(d) and 54(f): "HHW Caretakers," "HHW Children," "HHW Pregnant Women," "HIP Adults." - b.
+Test B consists of application of the combined annual Limits B to demonstration spending reported on the "HIP Caretakers" schedule. - c.
 If Test A expenditures exceed Limit A, the state must refund excess expenditures from Test A to CMS.
 Test B savings cannot be used to offset excess expenditures from Test A. - d.
 If Test B expenditures exceed Limit B and Test A shows savings, a second test is performed by combining Tests A and B. The state must refund excess expenditures (if any) from the combined test to CMS. - e.
 If both Tests A and B show excess expenditures, the state must refund the excess expenditures from both tests to CMS. - f.
 If the demonstration is terminated prior to the end of the budget neutrality agreement, an assessment of the state's compliance with these requirements shall be based on the time elapsed through the termination date. - g.
 Interim Checks/Corrective Action Plan.
 If the state exceeds the calculated cumulative target limit for both Tests A and B combined by the percentage identified below for any of the DYs, the state shall submit a corrective action plan to CMS for approval.

-DY Cumulative Target Definition Percentage Year 1 Cumulative budget neutrality expenditure cap plus: 1 percent Year 2 Cumulative budget neutrality expenditure cap plus: 1 percent Year 3 Cumulative budget neutrality expenditure cap plus: 0.5 percent Year 4 Cumulative budget neutrality expenditure cap plus: 0.5 percent Year 5 Cumulative budget neutrality expenditure cap plus: 0 percent Year 6 Cumulative budget neutrality expenditure cap plus: 0 percent include a discussion of the goals and objectives set forth in Section II of these STCs, as well as the specific hypotheses that are being tested.
-The draft design must discuss the outcome measures that will be used in evaluating the impact of the demonstration during the period of approval.
-It shall discuss the data sources and sampling methodology for assessing these outcomes.
-The draft evaluation design must include a detailed analysis plan that describes how the effects of the demonstration must be isolated from other initiatives occurring in the state.
-The draft design must identify whether the state will conduct the evaluation, or select an outside contractor for the evaluation.
+DY Cumulative Target Definition Percentage Year 1 Cumulative budget neutrality expenditure cap plus: 1 percent Year 2 Cumulative budget neutrality expenditure cap plus: 1 percent Year 3 Cumulative budget neutrality expenditure cap plus: 0.5 percent Year 4 Cumulative budget neutrality expenditure cap plus: 0.5 percent Year 5 Cumulative budget neutrality expenditure cap plus: 0 percent Year 6 Cumulative budget neutrality expenditure cap plus: 0 percent Year 7 Cumulative budget neutrality expenditure cap plus: 0 percent